 Urban politics, history and subcultures

-I am captivated by the intricate tapestry of urban life and the planning and development processes that shape cities over time.
-Studying the diverse actors and communities involved helps uncover the dynamics of urban life.
+I am captivated by the complex layers of urban life, including the planning and development processes that shape cities over time.
+Studying the diverse actors and communities involved helps uncover the dynamics that drive urban existence.

 -